 Sensory environments can be created to fullfil almost any need.

-Developed from the Dutch concept of ‘Snoezelen’.
-We create complete solutions for Schools, Colleges, Hospitals, Care homes, Adult resource centres, Museums, private homes and many other needs.
+Multi-Sensory Rooms, or Sensory Rooms as they are often referred to, developed from the Dutch concept of ‘Snoezelen’.
+Mike Ayres Design's pioneering work has enabled the concept to evolve and grow to provide opportunities and solutions for for Schools, Colleges, Hospitals, Care homes, Adult resource centres, Museums, private homes and many other establishments.

 A specially adapted vehicle with a complete built-in Sensory studio, including; hoist and lift access.
 It can be driven to any place and is ready for use within a few minutes.